A future for Greensborough Activity Centre

 What we know

-While these projects were not just about the Structure Plan, they provide valuable insight into what the community values, the community's priorities and where change is needed in and around the Greensborough Town Centre.
+While these projects were not just about the Structure Plan, they provide valuable insight into what the community values, the community's priorities and where change is needed in and around the Greensborough Activity Centre.

 These insights are the starting point for the Greensborough Structure Plan.
 The next stage will ask community to validate this information and help shape where growth happens, how places should feel, and what improvements matter most.